Alphabet murders: Dennis Termini

 One individual considered a strong suspect in the Alphabet murders is a 25-year-old Rochester firefighter named Dennis Termini.
 Termini was a prolific serial offender known as the "Garage Rapist" who is known to have committed a minimum of fourteen rapes of teenage girls and young women between 1971 and 1973.
 He is also known to have owned a beige vehicle similar in description to the vehicle observed by several eyewitnesses to the abductions.
-Moreover, he is known to have lived at an address on Bock Street—an address close to the area victim Michelle Maenza had last been seen alive.
+Moreover, he lived at an address on Bock Street—an address close to the area where Michelle Maenza was last seen alive.

-Five weeks after the death of the final victim of the Alphabet murders, on January 1, 1974, Termini is known to have attempted to abduct a teenage girl at gunpoint, although he fled the scene when the teenager refused to cease screaming.
-Shortly thereafter, he abducted another potential victim, although on this occasion he was pursued by police, culminating in Termini committing suicide by shooting himself in the head.
-A subsequent forensic examination of Termini's vehicle did reveal traces of white cat fur upon the upholstery.
+Five weeks after the death of the final victim of the Alphabet murders, on January 1, 1974, Termini attempted to abduct a teenage girl at gunpoint, although he fled the scene when the teenager refused to stop screaming.
+Shortly thereafter, he abducted another potential victim, although on this occasion he was pursued by the police, culminating in Termini committing suicide by shooting himself in the head.
+A subsequent forensic examination of Termini's vehicle did reveal traces of white cat fur on the upholstery.

 In January 2007, Termini's body was exhumed to obtain a DNA sample for comparison with the semen samples recovered from Walkowicz's body.
 The results of this test confirmed Termini was not responsible for her murder.
 However, no physical evidence retrieved from the bodies of Colón or Maenza exists for comparison with Termini's DNA.